Swanson homers twice as Braves beat Cardinals 5-2

+ST. LOUIS (AP) — A little lineup tweak is working out quite well for Dansby Swanson and the Atlanta Braves.

-ST. LOUIS (AP) — Dansby Swanson homered twice and Freddie Freeman also connected, helping Mike Foltynewicz and the Atlanta Braves beat the St. Louis Cardinals 5-2 on Friday night.
+Swanson homered twice and Freddie Freeman also connected, helping Mike Foltynewicz and Atlanta beat the St. Louis Cardinals 5-2 on Friday night.

+The Braves improved to 11-3 since manager Brian Snitker put Swanson in the No. 2 slot ahead of Freeman on May 10.

+“I think we help each other a lot,” Swanson said.
+“I would like to think that I help him, especially if I’m on base, that he would be able to get pitched differently.
+But having him hit behind me is fun.”

 Swanson drove Miles Mikolas’ first pitch of the sixth inning over the wall in left, giving Atlanta a 2-1 lead.
 Freeman then hit his 13th homer, giving Atlanta its third set of back-to-back homers this season.